Sshetty2/WebTraffic-cloned/docs/privacy_policy.md

 # Privacy Policy of  Meetup Batch Event Set Tool V2

-Sachit Shetty  operates the  Chrome Extension, Meetup Batch Event Set tool V2 which provides the scheduling services for *Meetup.com*&reg; .
+Sachit Shetty  operates the  Chrome Extension, Meetup Batch Event Set Tool V2 which provides the scheduling services for *Meetup.com*&reg; .

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the  Website Name  website.